joonyeoup/RSA/README.md

 enc1.txt, enc2.txt, and enc3.txt.
 To decrypt/crack the encrypted file, First, I would read in the values of n1, n2, and n3.
-I would then calculate the product of n1, n2, and n3 and store it to N. I would then convert the hexfiles of encrypted file C1, C2, and C3 using the same method in problem
+I would then calculate the product of n1, n2, and n3 and store it to N. I would then convert the hexfiles of encrypted file C1, C2, and C3 using the same method in problem.
-1. As long as there were more bits to read in each C1, C2, C3’s BitVector, I would read in 256 bits of each BitVector.
+As long as there were more bits to read in each C1, C2, C3’s BitVector, I would read in 256 bits of each BitVector.
 If the length wasn’t long enough to be 256 bits, I would pad zeros to the right to fulfill the length requirement.
 I would convert each C1, C2, and C3 into an integer value and store it as c1, c2, and c3.
 Then, I would calculate M1 by